jEnbuska/none-dux/README.md

 ```

 ###Limitations:
- * Every value at initialState needs to be an object or array:
+ * Every value at nonedux:ex initialState needs to be an object or array:
     ```
     const initialState = {
       str: 'string',                        //invalid!